luciferreeves/blaver/Readme.md

 ## Localization

-BluffMaster has support for multiple localities – ported directly from the orginal faker.js library (version `v2.0.0`).
+Blaver has support for multiple localities – ported directly from the orginal faker.js library (version `v2.0.0`).

 The default language locale is set to English.